1. Drivers, car owners & crewmembers will conduct

 items, you will not run that date and you will

 forfeit all points and money.

 17. Track fuel only!
-Fuel must pass track test and
+Fuel must pass the track test

-21. All prize money must be picked up at payoff
+20. All prize money must be picked up at the payoff

 window following day or night's racing activity.

 Failure to pick up money on night of race will

 21. Stock means that you cannot modify this part.